Team Semantics and Independence Notions in Quantum Physics: Introduction

-We think translating~\cite{MR3038040} to the language and terminology of team semantics is interesting in itself from the point of view of team semantics.
-However, our paper goes beyond this.
-We use the language of independence logic to express hidden variable properties of empirical models.
-Respectively, we use probabilistic independence logic to express properties of probabilistic hidden variable models.
-This calls for some new developments in independence logic itself.
-For example, we use the existential quantifier of independence logic to guess values of hidden variables, but since the values may be outside the current domain (model) we introduce to independence logic the existential quantifier of sort logic, which allows the extension of the domain by new sorts.
-Relations between hidden variable properties can be seen as logical consequences in independence logic.
+Relations between hidden-variable properties can be seen as logical consequences in independence logic.
 In some cases these logical consequences are provable from the axioms.
-We use probabilistic independence logic to express probabilistic hidden variable properties and their mutual relationships.
-We prove the probabilistic validity of axioms and rules of independence logic, so the relationships of probabilistic hidden variable models that follow from the axioms of independence logic hold also probabilistically.
+We use probabilistic independence logic to express probabilistic hidden-variable properties and their mutual relationships.
+We prove the probabilistic validity of axioms and rules of independence logic, so the relationships of probabilistic hidden-variable models that follow from the axioms of independence logic hold also probabilistically.
 We introduce an operator $\PR\varphi$ which holds in a team if and only if the team is the possibilistic collapse of a probabilistic team satisfying $\varphi$.
-Adopting the concept of a quantum realizable team from~\cite{MR3038040} we introduce the operator $\QR\varphi$ which holds in a team if and only if the team is the possibilistic collapse of a quantum realizable probabilistic team satisfying $\varphi$.
+Adopting the concept of a quantum realizable team from~\cite{MR3038040} we introduce the operator $\QR\varphi$ which holds in a team if and only if the team is the possibilistic collapse of a probabilistic team that satisfies $\varphi$ and whose probability distribution arises from a finite-dimensional quantum system.
 We take the first step towards developing independence logic with the operators $\PR$ and $\QR$.

 This paper is part of a program to find general principles that govern the uses of dependence and independence concepts in science and humanities.